 1. Duolingo

-There cannot be any list of the best language learning apps that don’t mention Duolingo.
+There is no list of the best language learning apps that don’t mention Duolingo.
 With more than 500 million users, this is the most prominent and downloaded language app.

 Duolingo has successfully combined language learning with gamification, intending to make education simple and more delightful.